captbaritone/webamp/README.md

 There are many websites that could potentially benefit from having Winamp embeded in them.
 That said, nobody that I know of is really doing this in production.
 In an attempt to try this out, I have published Winamp2-js as an NPM package.
 The API is far from stable as I don't actually know all the various use-cases it should support.
 Some potential ones are:

-* A player that can load files from Dropbox using the [Dropbox JavaScript SDK](http://dropbox.github.io/dropbox-sdk-js/).
 * A player that comes preloaded with a SoundCloud playlist.
 * A player that's compatible with [https://github.com/justinfrankel/WHUMP] database files.
 * A player that can be used to demonstrate skins on a skins website.